Main methods

 Weights

-set.seed(1) # good practice, although not needed in this example
+set.seed(1) # good practice, see later in this document

 weight <- c(age = 2, income = 1)